WangLabHKUST/MOPCR/example/README.md

 The online predictor can be accessed at: http://www.wang-lab-hkust.com:8050.
 Please follow these steps to use the web application:
-1. Choose the HER2 status and ER status
-2. Upload all data, wait until uploading finish.
+1. Upload all data, wait until uploading finish.
-3. Click "GET PREDICTION", and you will get prediction in a CSV (comma-separated values) file.
+2. Click "GET PREDICTION", and you will get prediction in a CSV (comma-separated values) file.
-4. Adjust the cutoff to find a best binary prediction.
+3. Adjust the cutoff to find a best binary prediction.

 Reminders:
 1. Please use **CSV (comma-separated values)** file for all tables.